 Draft 2026 Budget

-The proposed budget maintains existing service levels, ensures the City continues to meet regulatory requirements, invests in long‑term reserve health, funds critical infrastructure, and advances Council’s Strategic Plan across four priority areas.
+The proposed budget maintains existing service levels, ensures the City continues to meet regulatory requirements, invests in long‑term reserve health, funds critical infrastructure, and advances Council’s Strategic Plan with a focus on four priority areas.

-It is important to recognize that many municipal services are not optional — policing, fire protection, clean water, wastewater management, roads, facility maintenance, legislative and regulatory compliance must be delivered every year.
+It is important to recognize that many municipal services are not optional and must be delivered every year.
 In addition, wages and staffing make up approximately half of the City’s operating budget, because services cannot be delivered without people.

 Because property taxation makes up roughly 35% of the City’s total revenues, decisions to increase funding in a service area typically require either higher taxation or reducing services in another area to remain balanced.
 Conversely, reducing funding in a service area generally results in reduced levels of service.